OutersGIT/keyboard-companion/README.md

 - Tooltip + menu with **%, voltage, charging state, link type**.
 - **Smoothing** (EMA + hysteresis) so the value does not flicker.
 - **Low-battery notification** (configurable threshold).
-- **Multi-language UI**: English / Italiano / 中文, switchable at runtime and easy to extend (see `i18n.py`).
+- **Multi-language UI**: English / Italian / 中文, switchable at runtime and easy to extend (see `i18n.py`).
 - **Settings window** (language, threshold, notifications, smoothing, autostart).
 - **Optional** start-with-Windows, toggleable from the menu or settings.